 - Optional leather-wrapped interior

 - Optional navigation system

 Under the Hood

-The Corvette's all-aluminum 6.2-liter V-8 makes 430 hp (436 hp with the performance exhaust system) at 5,900 rpm and 424 pounds-feet of torque (428 pounds-feet with the optional exhaust system) at 4,600 rpm.
-Chevrolet recommends premium gas for this engine.
-Mechanical features and specifications include:
+The Corvette's all-aluminum 6.2-liter V-8 makes 430 hp (436 hp with the optional performance exhaust system) at 5,900 rpm and 424 pounds-feet of torque (428 pounds-feet with the exhaust system) at 4,600 rpm.
+Chevrolet recommends premium gas for this engine but it's not required.
+Mechanical features include:

 - Rear-wheel drive

 The Grand Sport is distinguished by special exterior styling and a stiffer suspension.
-It uses the same 430-hp, 6.2-liter V-8 engine as the base Corvette, and it's likewise available with a six-speed manual or an optional six-speed automatic transmission.
+It uses the same 6.2-liter V-8 engine as the base Corvette, and it's likewise available with a six-speed manual or an optional six-speed automatic transmission.
 Like the regular Corvette, an optional exhaust system bumps engine output to 436 hp.
-For 2011, Magnetic Ride Control is available on Grand Sport models and includes Goodyear F1 Supercar Gen 2 tires with the manual transmission.

 Manual-transmission Grand Sport coupes have a dry-sump oil system and a differential cooler, and the transmission itself features shorter gearing.
 Automatic models have a shorter final-drive ratio, and the changes lower both models' zero-to-60-mph times by 0.2 seconds, according to Chevrolet, which puts them around 4 seconds.